luebster/scss-loading-animations/README.md

 ## Usage

-Create a div with your custom loader class name:
+Create a div with your custom loader class name.

 ```html
 <div class="your-loader"></div>